yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

   - `"catmull-rom"` - Catmull-Rom
   - `"lanczos3"` - Lanczos with window 3

-  They are arranged in order from fast to slow, and from poor to good quality.
-  Lanczos3 provides the highest quality but is also the slowest — it's 40 times slower than Nearest in some case.
+  They are arranged in order from fast to slow, and from poor to good quality - Lanczos3 provides the highest quality but is also the slowest.

-  This means it requires a significant amount of CPU computation, so make sure you know what you're doing!
+  See the example and benchmark here: https://docs.rs/image/0.24.8/image/imageops/enum.FilterType.html#examples

 - image_quality: Quality on pre-caching images, range 50-90.
 The larger value, the better image quality, but slower with more CPU consumption, and generates larger cache files that occupy more storage space.
 - sixel_fraction: Sixel is a very old image format that only supports 256 colors.
 For better image preview, Yazi trains a neural network for each image to find the most representative colors.
 This value determines the number of samples used during the training, range 10-20.
 A smaller value produces better results but is also slower.